netdata/netdata/collectors/ebpf.plugin/README.md

 - [`lookup_fast`](https://lwn.net/Articles/649115/): Called to look at data inside the directory cache.
 - [`d_lookup`](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/fs/dcache.c?id=052b398a43a7de8c68c13e7fa05d6b3d16ce6801#n2223):
   Called when the desired file is not inside the directory cache.

+##### Directory Cache Interpretation
+When directory cache is showing 100% means that every file that was accessed was present in the directory cache.
+If files are not present in the directory cache 1) they are not present in the file system, 2) the files were not accessed before.

 ### Mount Points